Telenav/cactus/README.md

 The above just ensures javadoc and source jars are created and signed.
 The next step publishes to Maven central.

 Note one caveat here:  We *must* set `skipLocalStaging` to true.
-If you have an aggregator project - a bill-of-materials - which is _not also the parent of all of the things built under it_, then the only thing that will get published _is_ the bill-of-materials pom, not any of the projects that got built.
+If we have an aggregator project - a bill-of-materials POM - which is _not also the parent of all of the things built under it_, then the only thing that will get published _is_ the bill-of-materials pom, not any of the projects that got built.